TaylorLaMar/braintree-node/README.md

-#braintree-node - promisifies the braintree node.js SDK with extra helper utilities

-##Note: I am in no way affiliated with braintree and this is not the official braintree node.js SDK.
-If you are looking for the official SDK, visit this link : https://www.npmjs.com/package/braintree

-##Setup
+# Promisifies Braintree's Node SDK

+## Setup

 1. Run the following:
 `npm install --save braintree-node`

-2. instantiate the gateway, passing in a configuration object.
+2. Instantiate the gateway, passing in a configuration object.
 In lieu of `braintree.Environment.Sandbox` or `braintree.Environment.Production`, just set the environment property on your configuration object to the string of the environment you want, like so:

 ```
 var config = {
-  environment: 'Production',
+  environment: 'Production', // Or 'Sandbox'
   publicKey: yourPublicKey,
   privateKey: yourPrivateKey,
   merchantId: yourMerchantId